kari-naga/grrs/README.md

 # Installation

-Run `cargo build --release` and add the resulting binary under `target/release` to your path.
+Run `cargo install --path .` to install the Rust binary.
+You must have the Rust toolchain installed on your computer.

 # Todo